DaEunFullGrace/DyRA/README.md

 # DyRA: Dynamic Resolution Adjustment for Scale-robust Object Detection

 This repository is an implemented version of DyRA based on detectron2.\
+* Currently, we modifing the paper more easy to understand - [PaperLink](https://arxiv.org/abs/2311.17098)

 Our work supports RetinaNet, Faster-RCNN, Mask-RCNN, FCOS, and DETR(still in training).

 | Model | AP | AP_l | AP_m | AP_s | Weights | Log |